chalin/code_excerpt_updater/README.md

 ### Limitations

 XML processing instructions cannot contain `>`.
-In particular this means that attribute values cannot contain `>`, which is a limitation for the diff `from` and `to` regular expressions.
+In particular, this means that attribute values cannot have `>`, which is a limitation for the diff `from` and `to` regular expressions.

 ## 4. Code excerpt lookup and updating